nicroto/restr/README.md

 If there are errors, there will be (or at least "should be" - report!) an error stack and appropriate message to assist you in resolving the problem.

-### Generating the client lib for accessing the server API
+### Generating the client lib

-The biggest benefit of using Restr is that you can simply generate the client library accessing your REST API, instead of manually writing the client code.
+The biggest benefit of using Restr is that you can simply generate the client library accessing your server API, instead of manually writing the client code.
 Also, there shouldn't be any tests for this API (you can write some, but they should be irrelevant, because the generation process is already tested).

 Here is how you generate the client API lib on the sample we saw above